marsbroshok/mlops-labs/environment-setup/lab-02-env-setup-kfp/README.md

-# Full automated setup of an MLOps environment.
+# Provisioning MLOps services

+In this lab, you will provision a standalone deployment of Kubeflow Pipelines and enable other managed services comprising the MLOps environment.

-Provisioning of the environment has been fully automated with the `./install.sh` script.
+Provisioning of the environment has been automated with the `./install.sh` script.

 The script goes through the following steps:
-1. Enables the required GCP cloud services
+1. Enables managed cloud services
-1. Assigns the Cloud Build service account the project editor role
-1. Builds the custom container optimized for TFX/KFP development to be used with AI Platform Notebooks
-1. Provisions an instance of AI Platform Notebooks based on the custom container image
-1. Creates and configures two service accounts:
-    - A service account for GKE worker nodes
-    - A service account to be used by KFP pipelines
+1. Provisions an MVP infrastructure to host a standalone deployment of Kubeflow Pipelines.
+This step has been automated with **Terraform**:
-1. Creates a VPC to host a GKE cluster
+    1. Creates a VPC
-1. Creates a GKE cluster
+    1. Creates and configures a GKE cluster
-1. Creates a Cloud SQL instance
+    1. Creates an instance of Cloud SQL
     1. Creates a GCS bucket
+    1. Creates a service account for GKE worker nodes and a service account to be used by KFP pipelines
-1. Deploys Kubeflow Pipelines and configures the KFP services to use Cloud SQL for ML metadata management and GCS for artifact storage
+1. Deploys Kubeflow Pipelines and configures the KFP services to use Cloud SQL for ML metadata management and GCS for artifact storage.
+This step has been automated with **Kustomize**.

 ## Running the installation script